Originally published on 2014/05/21 - Updated and overhauled on 2022/12/13.

 ...the apparent streaking of rapidly moving objects in a still image or a sequence of images such as a movie or animation.
 It results when the image being recorded changes during the recording of a single frame, either due to rapid movement or long exposure.

-Motion blur “cheats” by portraying a lot of motion in a single frame at the expense of detail.
-This is the reason a movie displayed at 24 fps looks relatively acceptable compared to a video game displayed at 24 fps.
+In very simple terms, Motion blur “cheats” by portraying a lot of motion in a single frame at the expense of detail.
+This is a primary reason for why a movie looks relatively acceptable at 24 fps compared to a video game.

-But how is motion blur created in the first place?
+But how does motion blur get captured?
 In the words of E&S, pioneers at using 60 fps for their mega dome screens:

 When you shoot film at 24 fps, the camera only sees and records a portion of the motion in front of the lens, and the shutter closes between each exposure, allowing the camera to reposition the film for the next frame.
 This means that the shutter is closed between frames as long as it is open.
 With fast motion and action in front of the camera, the frame rate is actually too slow to keep up, so the imagery ends up being blurred in each frame (because of the exposure time).

 Classical movie cameras use a so-called rotary disc shutter to do the job of capturing motion blur.
 By rotating the disc, you open the shutter for a controlled amount of time at a certain angle and, depending on that angle, you change the exposure time on the film.
 If the exposure time is short, less motion is captured on the frame, resulting in less motion blur; if the exposure time is long, more motion is captured on the frame, resulting in more motion blur.